Raising an Incident

 Op Plan: The Operation Plan details such as Name, Creation Date, Time Zone, and Assigner are displayed.

-View: If an Incident was raised from a Task, the context of that Incident now contains a Task component with a button that allows you to either go to the Task or view the Task info.
+View: If an Incident was raised from a Task or Runtime Step, its context now includes a Task Component with a button that allows you to either go to the Task or view the Task info.

 The View option takes you to the Task.